Sometimes a degree isn’t the ultimate goal . . .

 - Complete the Non-Degree Application.
-(You will be redirected to create an account with Dynamic Forms.)
+(You will be redirected to create a free user account with Dynamic Forms.)

 - Upload your college transcript(s), or drop off at the BMCC Information Desk at the main campus, 199 Chambers Street, New York, NY 10007.

 BMCC boasts a wide variety of courses in more than 50 different academic programs for you to choose from.
 For your convenience, we offer both classroom and online learning options, as well as evening, weekend, and off-site classes throughout the city.
 Credits you earn are transferable to degree programs at BMCC or other colleges.